Why the Solar Year Begins on March 22

 Why March 22, Not the Equinox Itself

-March 22 is significant because it is:
+March 22 is significant because it represents:

-The first full solar day after equilibrium
+The first complete solar day after equilibrium

 Distinction From Civil and Symbolic New Years

 January 1 functions as an administrative reset.
+It has no astronomical or solar basis.

 A solar calendar must begin at a solar threshold, not a symbolic one.